By David King, Publisher Diablo Gazette

 “When we started, I thought, wow, Ruby has 100 followers.
 Then someone would feature her and it would suddenly bump to 250 followers, then 1000.”

 By the end of the first year, Ruby had well over 5,000 followers.
-Ruby had become very comfortable round the camera – almost Diva comfortable.
+Ruby had become very comfortable around the camera – almost Diva comfortable.

 Ruby’s photo then showed up on even larger Instagram sites that featured wild animals, lions, etc., that have millions of followers, picking up another 1000 or so followers with each appearance.